dr-riz/interviews/paytm/WeblogChallenge-master/README.md

-As requested, this is a clone from Paytm challenge with due credits: https://github.com/PaytmLabs/WeblogChallenge

-I annotate the tasks with my notes.

 # WeblogChallenge
-This is an interview challenge by Paytm Labs.
+As requested, this is a clone from [Paytm Challenge](https://github.com/PaytmLabs/WeblogChallenge).
+I annote with my notes.

-The challenge is to make make analytical \[and predictive\] observations about the data using the distributed tools below.
+The challenge is to make analytical \[and predictive\] observations about the data using the distributed tools below.

 ## Processing & Analytical goals:
 1. Sessionize the web log by IP.
 Sessionize = aggregrate all page hits by visitor/IP during a fixed time window. https://en.wikipedia.org/wiki/Session_(web_analytics)